Dubai Customs Showcases Information Security Experience In GISEC - UrduPoint

 Dubai Customs Showcases Information Security Experience In GISEC

-Dubai Customs showcased its experience in dealing with cyber security challenges during the pandemic, in the Gulf Information Security Expo and Conference (GISEC), which is co-located with GITEX 2020 (Middle East, North Africa & South Asia's biggest tech event)

-Dubai (UrduPoint / Pakistan Point News - 10th Dec, 2020) Dubai Customs showcased its experience in dealing with cyber security challenges during the pandemic, in the Gulf Information Security Expo and Conference (GISEC), which is co-located with GITEX 2020 (Middle East, North Africa & South Asia's biggest tech event).
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 10th Dec, 2020) Dubai Customs showcased its experience in dealing with cyber security challenges during the pandemic, in the Gulf Information Security Expo and Conference, GISEC, which is co-located with GITEX 2020 (middle East, North Africa & South Asia's biggest tech event).

 "The growing cyber security attacks during the first half of 2020 is correlated with the shifts caused by the spread of the covid-19 pandemic," said Adel Al Housani, Manager of Information Security Section at Dubai Customs.
 "Most countries are now more relying on technology to do their business and different work activities.
 We witness more demand on virtual meetings and a more active online market and service sector."